 Security Best Practices

 - Principle of Least Privilege: Ensure IAM roles for IoT Core and Lambda have only the permissions they need.
-The IoT rule should only be allowed to write to the specific Kinesis stream, and the Lambda function should only have read access.
+The IoT rule should only be allowed to write to the specific Kinesis stream, and the Lambda function should only have read access

-- Unique Device Certificates: Each IoT device should have its own unique certificate for secure and individual authentication.
+- Unique Device Certificates: Each IoT device should have its own unique certificate for secure and individual authentication

 - Data Encryption: Kinesis Data Streams encrypts data at rest.
-Ensure you enable encryption in transit when publishing data from devices.
+Ensure you enable encryption in transit when publishing data from devices

 Conclusion

 We've successfully designed and built a highly scalable, cost-effective, and robust serverless pipeline for processing IoT wearable data.
 By leveraging AWS IoT Core, Kinesis Data Streams, and AWS Lambda, we've created an architecture that can handle massive data volumes without the headache of managing servers.
-This event-driven approach allows developers to focus on building features, not managing infrastructure.

 Next steps for you: